What is a process server?

 In both examples the exchange is written up and signed by the process server.
 Based on the contact, the relevant identification of the person on whom the papers are being served and the verbal dialogue, the exchange is considered a legal process serving activity.

 Need more help tracing people?

-We are one of the UK’s leading tracing agents with expertise in people tracing, debtor tracing, debt recovery, process serving (handing over a legal notice or court order), employment tracing, probate tracing, international people tracing and private investigations.
+We are one of the UK’s leading tracing agents with expertise in people tracing, debtor tracing, debt recovery, process serving (handing over an official notice or court order by legal document servers), employment tracing, probate tracing, international people tracing and private investigations.